 - Breast cancer in postmenopausal women who have any of the following types of breast cancer--

-- Early-stage, hormone receptor–positive (HR+) breast cancer in women who have already received other treatment.
+- Early-stage, hormone receptor–positive (HR+) breast cancer that has been treated.

 - Early-stage breast cancer that has been treated with tamoxifen citrate for at least 5 years.

-- Breast cancer that is locally advanced or has metastasized (spread to other parts of the body), is HER2 positive (HER2+) and HR+.
-It is used as first-line therapy.
+- Breast cancer that is locally advanced or has metastasized (spread to other parts of the body) and is HR+.
+It is used as the first treatment.

 - Breast cancer that is locally advanced or has metastasized and it is not known whether the cancer is HR+ or hormone receptor negative (HR-).
-It is used as first-line therapy.
+It is used as the first treatment.

 - Breast cancer that has gotten worse after antiestrogen therapy.
-It is used as second-line therapy.
+It is used as the second treatment.